 "...my never-ending battle with the forces of malice is actually my id and ego clashing with my superego's need for nurturing, matched by an inner struggle with the guilt of being the only survivor of a doomed race!"

-Some versions of Batman have him as a victim of lifelong survivor's guilt from childhood for surviving his parents' murder as if he failed them in some way.
-A Pre Crisis story, "To Kill a Legend" has The Phantom Stranger offer him a chance to get that off his chest by saving another Thomas and Martha Wayne on a parallel world, and unknowingly inspiring that Bruce to one day become Batman for psychologically healthier reasons.
+- Some versions of Batman have him as a victim of lifelong survivor's guilt from childhood for surviving his parents' murder as if he failed them in some way.
+A pre-Crisis story, "To Kill a Legend" has The Phantom Stranger offer him a chance to get that off his chest by saving another Thomas and Martha Wayne on a parallel world, and unknowingly inspiring that Bruce to one day become Batman for psychologically healthier reasons.

-The main reason why Teen Titans' Beast Boy is constantly joking and acting like a class clown?
+- The main reason why Teen Titans' Beast Boy is constantly joking and acting like a class clown?
 He's got a massive case of this; cracking jokes is how he stays anything remotely sane.
-Terror of Trigon made hay out of this by having him hallucinate an Evil Counterpart that was ripping the hearts out of and then eating his friends and family.
+The Terror of Trigon made hay out of this by having him hallucinate an Evil Counterpart that was ripping the hearts out of and then eating his friends and family.

-Depending on the writer, X-Men's Emma Frost had a major case of this after Mountjoy murdered The Hellions.
+- Depending on the writer, X-Men's Emma Frost had a major case of this after Mountjoy murdered The Hellions.
 Then she became the sole survivor of the mutant massacre in Genosha, and exhibits varying degrees of mild depression to full on psychotic behavior

-Played with in Preacher, when Spaceman visits the Vietnam Memorial.
+- Played with in Preacher, when Spaceman visits the Vietnam Memorial.